hasura/ndc-prometheus/README.md

 ## Features

-### Metrics Collection
+### Metrics

 #### How it works

 The connector can introspect and automatically transform available metrics on the Prometheus server to collection queries.
-Each collection has a common structure:
+Each metric has a common structure:

 ```gql
 {